onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 One particular danger is malicious code may hijack the control flow, leading to race conditions.
 (See [Race Conditions](https://github.com/ConsenSys/smart-contract-best-practices/#race-conditions) for a fuller discussion of this problem).

 If you are making a call to an untrusted external contract, *avoid state changes after the call*.
-This pattern is also sometimes known as the [checks-effects-interactions pattern](http://solidity.readthedocs.io/en/develop/security-considerations.html?highlight=check%20effects#use-the-checks-effects-interactions-pattern), or 'optimistic accounting' (updating balances before making the transfer).
+This pattern is also sometimes known as the [checks-effects-interactions pattern](http://solidity.readthedocs.io/en/develop/security-considerations.html?highlight=check%20effects#use-the-checks-effects-interactions-pattern).

 ### Be aware of the tradeoffs between `send()`, `transfer()`, and `call.value()()`